Top 20 Ancient Roman Aqueducts

 Photo by Nikolai Karaneschev from Wikimedia commons

-The efficiency and simplicity of the Ancient Roman Aqueduct has also been duplicated in other forms, such as bridges and docks.
+The efficiency and simplicity of the Ancient Roman Aqueduct have also been duplicated in other forms, such as bridges and docks.
 Glenfinnan Viaduct, located in the Scottish Highlands, is one of the most well-known railway bridges on earth, and it is modeled directly after an aqueduct.

 The Glennfinnan Viaduct was constructed in a similar manner to many Ancient Roman Aqueuducts.